usmankadai/LegoShop/README.md

 * Auth0 redirecting back to homepage.
 This is bad for usability, if there is time in the future i will check the auth0 library properly so that if a user logs in, it should redirect to the page they were in.

 * Due to the lack of time, some features i desired to achieve were not implemented.
-If there was time i would have implemented search for inventories using array.filter to create a new array of inventories that matches the input.value of being entered.
+If there was time i would have implemented search for inventories using array.filter to create a new array of inventories that matches the input.value being entered.

 * couldn't figure out how to implement administrator authentication.
 At the moment any person who could login has administrator rights.

 * If there was time similar to how i updload brick i would have allow the admin to delete bricks.
 Refrence to how it was done in wp_api.

 * Wishlist: A new database file using HTTP request of POST.
 If i had created a database file for wish list, it will get a handler on the wish list button then, forEach lego being added to wish list it POST to the database.
 And also will display the OBJECT.value of that database file.
+At the moment the wishlist is being stored in the localStorage.

 * Orders: